2024-25 Edition

 undefined

-Edwin S. Monuki, Department Chair
+Edwin S. Monuki, Department Chair and Graduate Advisor

-Elizabeth Head, Departmental Graduate Advisor
+Elizabeth Head, Graduate Program Director

-Dan Mercola, Graduate Program Director
+Dan Mercola, Graduate Program Co-Director

 Medical Sciences I, Building D, Room D440